margaretfoster/PRISM-framework/examples/growth_trap.md

 - **Structural unavailability:** post-hoc interviews or on-the-ground reporting supports mechanism, but has limited systematic coverage
 - **Conceptual gap:** No validated measures for “organizational change” in militant groups that scale beyond single-case studies

-**Reframing Strategy:**
+**Design Strategy in the Negative Space**
-Pivot from unobservable internal deliberation to observable behavioral manifestations.
+Reframe the empirical strategy from unobservable internal deliberation to observable behavioral manifestations:

-If recruitment changes organizational priorities, those shifts should leave systematic traces in external behavior.
+- If recruitment changes organizational priorities, those shifts should leave systematic traces in external behavior.
+- Multiple behavioral dimensions should shift *coherently* if driven by an organizational mechanism (vs. environmental noise or random variation).

 ---

 ### Map the Hidden System

-**Organizational Theory Scaffold:** Recruitment influxes create:
+**Organizational Theory Scaffold:**

+Recruitment influxes create:
-- Resource allocation pressures (new members require integration)
+- Resource allocation pressures
-- Factional tensions (new cohorts bring different priorities)
+- Factional tensions
-- Strategic recalibration (expanded capacity enables new operations)
+- Expanded capacity
-- Tactical evolution (fresh personnel enable different attack profiles)

 **Observable Touchpoints:**
 - Attack patterns (behavioral repertoire)